- Home

 Which operator should I choose?

-Since WOM arrived on the market last year, the mobile phone market is much more competitive than it used to be.
+Since WOM arrived in the market, the mobile phone market is much more competitive than it used to be.
 Price differences are not huge, except if you use extensively your phone.

 To sum up: